InderjeetY/Image-Classification-using-Convolution-Neural-Networks/README.md

 - 	num_testing – The number of testing data
 - 	dataset – It has 3 possible values: {"cifar10", "stl10", "caltech101"}
 Sample configs have been provided in the configuration folder.
 The configuration files name should be "classifier_config.json"

+STATISTICAL TESTS
+The errors for the algorithm were stored and then the ANOVA and Wilcoxon statistical tests were performed.

+- For ANOVA test we used the Cifar 10 dataset on CNN, Naive Bayes, Random Forest, Ada Boost and Extra Tree Classifier algorithms.
+- For Wilcoxon test we used 3 datasets (Cifar 10, Stl 10 and Caltech 101) on CNN, K-Nearest Neighbours (K=10), Naive Bayes, Random Forest, Ada Boost and Extra Tree Classifier algorithms.
+To execute the code for statistical test run the following command in command line after going to the place where the file is kept: Rscript algorithm_comparision.R